AfroLatino/aws-bootcamp-cruddur/journal/week9.md

 ### Create Build Project <a name="paragraph2"></a>

-Add the buildspec.yml file below to the backend-flask directory
+Add the buildspec.yml file below to the backend-flask directory:

 ```yaml
 # Buildspec runs in the build stage of your pipeline.